Order, disorder and phase transitions in quantum many body systems: The models

 The goal is to characterize the properties of the interacting, infinite-volume, ground state $\langle\cdot\rangle$, in terms of its `correlation functions' $\langle O_1\cdots O_n\rangle$, with $O_i$ being fermionic operators depending on a finite number of fermionic fields.
-We will be particularly interested in current-current correlations, in terms of which we can infer the {\it Kubo conductivity}, to be defined in the following.
+I will be particularly interested in current-current correlations, in terms of which one can compute the {\it Kubo conductivity}, to be defined in the following.

-Before that, let us discuss a couple of examples of hopping Hamiltonian $H_0$, which give rise to models within the class of system under investigation.
-These examples are characterized by a non-trivial behavior of the Hall conductivity, as the free parameters of the model are properly varied.
+Before that, let me discuss a couple of explicit examples of hopping Hamiltonian $H_0$, which are characterized by a non-trivial behavior of the Hall conductivity, as the free parameters of the model are properly varied.